Everyone in Northern Nevada may be all excited about unmanned aerial vehicles.

 But the rules aren’t enough to cool the ardor of those who see unmanned aerial vehicles as one of the cornerstones of the region’s economic future.

-“We will continue to work to attract UAV companies to the region,” says Mike Kazmierski, president and chief executive officer of the Economic Development Authority of Western Nevada.
+“We will continue to work to attract UAV companies to the region,” said Mike Kazmierski, president and chief executive officer of the Economic Development Authority of Western Nevada.

 He notes that Nevada’s early competitive advantage in the UAV sector comes from designation of test-flight areas in the state.